 HPE 427 - Internship in Movement Studies and Recreation (10)

 Professional skills essential to the movement studies or recreation profession are developed and implemented in a selected setting.
 This is a full-semester assignment.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: HPE 421, concurrent enrollment in HPE 430, a minimum cumulative GPA of 2.50, approved Preparing for Internship Portfolio and completion of all required courses.